ltrujello/ltrujello.github.io/docs/posts/ibm_model_1.md

 - If we had alignments for all sentences $\mathbf{e}$, $\mathbf{f}$ in our dataset, then we could estimate $t(e | f)$.
 How?
 We would just loop over the sentences, keep track of how often a word $e$ is aligned to a word $f$, leading to an estimate $t(e | f)$ for all words in the vocabulary.
 Then, we could go ahead and happily calculate $p(\mathbf{e}, a_1, \dots, a_m | \mathbf{f})$.
 - If we already had the parameters of the model $t(e | f)$, then we could determine the best possible alignments for every sentence pair $\mathbf{e}$ and $\mathbf{f}$.
 With the alignments all calculated, we could then happily calculate $p(\mathbf{e}, a_1, \dots, a_n | \mathbf{f})$.
 - However, we have neither of these from our parallel corpus dataset.
-So we're stuck.

 The main problem here is that